Adjuvant bisphosphonate

 Specialists are prescribing this treatment to the following women.

-Bisphosphonates are not licensed for use in breast cancer patients to prevent recurrence of the disease, so they must be started by a specialist in hospital who has the appropriate experience.
-They will advise your GP on the recommended treatment and for how long you should take the medication for.
+Bisphosphonates are not licensed for use in breast cancer patients to stop the disease recurring.
+A specialist must start the treatment in hospital.
+They will tell your GP of the recommended treatment and how long you should take the medication for.

 How do I take bisphosphonates?

-How you take bisphosphonate will depend on whether you are having chemotherapy as part of your treatment plan.
-Bisphosphonates will be given through a drip into a vein using a drug called zoledronic acid.
+This will depend on whether you are having chemotherapy as part of your treatment plan.
+Bisphosphonates are given through a drip into a vein, using a drug called zoledronic acid.

-Most people will not experience side effects and if they do they are usually short lived.
-Specific side effects include:
+Most people will not experience side effects, and if they do they are usually short-lived.

 Rare side effects